The Complete Guide to Royal Portrush

 Anyone who has had the privilege of playing the Dunluce Links knows it deserves its place among the world’s best.
 Not to be outdone, the Good Life found nearby is also quite exceptional, making Royal Portrush a must-visit course on Ireland golf trips.

-In this comprehensive guide, we'll take you through everything you need to know about playing golf at Royal Portrush, including its history, layout, notable holes, and a few FAQs for your visit.
+In this comprehensive guide, we'll take you through everything you need to know about visiting Royal Portrush, including its history, layout, notable holes, sightseeing highlights, nearby courses, and answers to the most common questions.

 Royal Portrush History